 The reluctance to reduce trade distortions is almost never because such policy reform involves government treasury outlays.
-On the contrary, except in the case of a handful of low-income countries still heavily dependent on trade taxes for government revenue, such reform may well benefit the treasury (by raising income or consumption/value added tax revenues more than trade tax revenues fall, not to mention any payments foregone because of cuts to subsidy programs).
-Rather, trade distortions (and barriers to immigration) remain largely because further liberalization and subsidy cuts would redistribute jobs, income and wealth in ways that those in government fear would reduce their chances of remaining in power (and, in countries where corruption is rife, possibly their own wealth).
+On the contrary, except in the case of a handful of low-income countries still heavily dependent on trade taxes for government revenue, such reform may well benefit the treasury (by raising income or consumption/value added tax revenues more than trade tax revenues fall).
+Rather, trade distortions (and barriers to immigration) remain largely because further liberalization would redistribute jobs, income and wealth in ways that those in government fear would reduce their chances of remaining in power (and, in countries where corruption is rife, possibly reduce their own wealth).
 The challenge involves finding politically attractive ways to phase out remaining distortions to world markets for goods and services.